gouroufr/teslamate-telegram/README.md

 All is free software under GPL licence.

-Donations are welcome :
+Donations and good will are welcome :

-Send bitcoins to 15DbfoLVmJ1iwHGnaeB25NBD2kE393XZZD Register and play/have fun/win a few satoshi for free here with this referral link : https://freebitco.in/?r=36618348 Help people around you Give a dog a new life (adoption) Save a licorn ... :-)
+Send bitcoins to 15DbfoLVmJ1iwHGnaeB25NBD2kE393XZZD

+Register and play/have fun/win a few satoshi for free here with this referral link : https://freebitco.in/?r=36618348

+Give a dog a new life (adoption) Save a licorn ... :-)

+Buy a Tesla with my referral link : https://ts.la/laurent15105